 Humor as pet food marketing tool

 In pet food sales, humor works like the bait while letting the product attributes be the hook.
-Buyers may be focused on formulation, sourcing and shelf life, but they’re still people, and people remember what a goofy pun (not the Disney character unless properly licensed).
-A clever headline can break the ice, open the door to conversation and keep a brand top of mind long after the sales pitch has rolled over and played dead.
+Pet owners may be focused on nutrition, but they’re still people, and people remember a goofy pun (not the cartoon character unless properly licensed; Disney lawyer don't play).
+A clever tagline can keep a brand top of mind long after the sales pitch has rolled over and played dead.

 Of course, there’s a fine line to walk (the dog).
 Too many puns and the message can feel like a shaggy dog story with no point.
 The goal isn’t to turn every announcement into a comedy routine, but to add personality without sacrificing credibility.
 When humor supports the story, rather than chasing its own tail, it can help brands stay ahead of the pack, hook attention and prove that even in a serious industry, it’s OK to have a little fun with a pun.